Surgery for Lung Cancer

 Surgery can be done to both diagnose and treat lung cancer.
 In most cases, surgery is used if the cancer is found in an early stage.
 You will need to prepare.
 Work with your doctor to learn more about what to expect before, during, and after surgery.

 A mediastinoscopy can provide a tissue sample that’s used for staging (determining the extent of the cancer).
 During this procedure, the doctor inserts a scope through a small incision made in the neck.
 By looking through the scope, he or she can see lymph nodes.
 Lymph nodes may be removed and tested.
 If no cancer is found in them, you may have further surgery (see below).
-If cancer has spread to the lymph nodes, more surgery probably won’t be done because the chance of curing it with surgery is very low.
+If cancer has spread to the lymph nodes, more surgery may not be done because the chance of curing it with surgery is very low.
+This decision is based partly on which lymph nodes the cancer has spread to.
+It's also based on how much of the healthy lung must be taken out to remove all of the cancer.

 Lobectomy.
 This surgery removes an entire lobe of the lung.